 - Does it contain any duplicate values?
 What is the ratio of unique values?

-- What is the range of values in the source data?
+- What is the range of importance in the source data?
 Are the minimum and maximum values within your expected range?

-Getting the answer to these questions can help you maintain the quality of your enterprise data and eradicate errors that can negatively influence the business processes.
+Getting the answer to these questions can help you maintain your enterprise data quality and eradicate errors that can negatively influence the business processes.

 Challenges Associated with Data Profiling

 Data profiling becomes challenging when you are dealing with large data volumes.
-To tackle this challenge, it is recommended to divide the data into segments and profile smaller datasets at a time.
+It is recommended to divide the data into segments and profile smaller sets simultaneously so it becomes easier to manage data.

-Opting for manual data profiling presents a different set of challenges and won’t be possible without the help of a professional, as it involves performing frequent queries to obtain essential insights about your data.
+Opting for manual data profiling presents a different set of challenges.
+It won’t be possible without the help of a professional, as it involves performing frequent queries to obtain essential insights about your data.
 This is a more resource-intensive method.
-Moreover, chances are that you will be able to check just a subsection of your overall data as it might be time-consuming to manually profile the complete data set.
+Moreover, the chances are that you will be able to check just a subsection of your overall data as it might be time-consuming to profile the complete data set manually.

-Astera Centerprise is an enterprise-grade data integration software that supports data profiling in a code-free environment with a drag-and-drop interface, in addition to data quality and cleansing.
-The data profiling capabilities in Astera Centerprise ensure that users get access to accurate data with minimal IT support.
+Astera Centerprise is an enterprise-grade data integration software that supports data profiling in ETL in a code-free environment with a drag-and-drop interface, in addition to data quality and cleansing.
+The data profiling capabilities in Astera Centerprise ensure that users access accurate data with minimal IT support.